michalgrzegor/cms-blog/README.md

   modules.
 - Authentication and authorization have been implemented based on the **OAuth 2.0** protocol using the **Authorization Code Grant** flow.
-- **Access token** is stored in a variable and when refreshing the page or when acces token expire, **refresh token** allows an application to obtain a new access token.
+- An **access token** is stored in a variable and when refreshing the page or when the access token expires, **refresh token** allows an application to obtain a new access token.
-- I used WYSIWYG **Quill** editor and **Delta** format for API communication.
+- I used the WYSIWYG **Quill** editor and **Delta** format for API communication.
 - The drop-down menu is written in **Web Component** technology.
-- In a project I wanted to learn asynchronous JavaScript and write reusable components.
+- In a project, I wanted to learn asynchronous JavaScript and write reusable components.

 ## Technologies